Azure/aca-dotnet-workshop/docs/aca/05-aca-dapr-pubsubapi/index.md

 #### 1. Create Azure Service Bus Namespace and a Topic

-You can do this from Azure Portal or use the below PowerShell command to create the services.
+You can do this from [Azure portal](https://portal.azure.com){target=_blank} or use the below PowerShell command to create the services.
 We will assume you are using the same PowerShell session from the previous module so variables still hold the right values.
 You need to change the namespace variable as this one should be unique globally across all Azure subscriptions.
 Also, you will notice that we are opting for standard sku (default if not passed) as topics only available on the standard tier not and not on the basic tier.
 More details can be found [here](https://learn.microsoft.com/en-us/cli/azure/servicebus/namespace?view=azure-cli-latest#az-servicebus-namespace-create-optional-parameters){target=_blank}.

 ```powershell